 This is a plastic device that you simply clip onto the mop head, allowing your steam mop to glide safely.

 You don’t always need a vacuum to clean your carpet — we’ve shown you five alternative cleaning tools you can choose.

 For getting rid of dust and debris, you may choose a broom and dustpan.
 But if you don’t want to get down on your hands and knees, the carpet sweeper might be your preferred choice for this job.

 If you have pets, you might want to consider using packaging tape for spot cleaning.
-Then, for a deeper clean and to get rid of stains, try washing the carpet.
+Then, try washing the carpet for a deeper clean and removing stains.
 You can easily use the ingredients you have lying around the home.